 “Shellenberger misunderstands the concept of ‘uncertainty’ in science, making the classic mistake of thinking about uncertainty in the colloquial sense of ‘We don’t know’ rather than the way scientists use it to present ‘a range of possibilities’.”

 So, according to Gleick, there is scientific uncertainty, and then there is the colloquial concept of uncertainty that only cornucopians and dumb, anti-science deniers use.
-Scientific uncertainty is all about understanding nature and the range of possibilities it encompasses.
+He says that scientific uncertainty is all about understanding the range of possibilities that nature encompasses.
 As such, uncertainty is the product of knowledge, and the greater the known uncertainty, the greater the imperative to act pre-emptively.
 Colloquial uncertainty, on the other hand, is all about stressing ignorance and the importance of not acting until one knows what one is dealing with.
 Fortunately, as Gleick would have it, we can ignore the colloquial argument because it isn’t scientific, and only an ignorant anti-scientist could be impressed by it.

 My initial reaction to all of this was to allow my gob to be overly smacked, before then reaching out for the special keyboard I use to construct my finest invective.
 However, my subsequent and more considered response is to try unpicking Peter’s statement so that one might get a better idea as to where these ideas are coming from.